sjustesen/desktop-settings/regolith-themes/README.md

 Anyway, enough with the sales pitch...

 ## Current selection
 *saemon* - slightly modified standard theme with a smaller fontsize.
-The text editor you see in the image is [SpaceVim](https://spacevim.org/)
+The text editor you see in the image is [SpaceVim](https://spacevim.org/).
+It's basically Vim on steoroids, because it features some pre-installed plugins, making it resemble a full blown IDE without all the bloat.

 ![theme screenshot](theme_screenshot.png)